VilmaTuresson/gallery-ture/README.md

 **Media**

-- All photos on the site are taken by me.
+- None of the photos are taken from an external source.